Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-The astrophysically-informed ellipse-boundary $\chieff$--$\chip$ model for the hierarchical component induces, by design, a quasi-uniform marginal $\chieff$ akin to the one-dimensional model employed by Refs.~\cite{Tong:2025xir, Antonini:2025ilj}.
+The astrophysically informed ellipse-boundary $\chieff$--$\chip$ model for the hierarchical component induces, by design, a quasiuniform marginal $\chieff$ akin to the one-dimensional model employed by Refs.~\cite{Tong:2025xir, Antonini:2025ilj}.
 Hence, our comparable identification of spin-mass features is not unexpected.
-The addition of the $\chip$ dimension allows for richer inference of the population spin structure, such as the inferred spin magnitude peak at $\chi\approx0.7$ for the ellipse component that further corroborates the hierarchical hypothesis.
-Further, we measure $\xi(m_1)$ with higher certainty than Ref.~\cite{Tong:2025xir}, which used only $\chieff$.
-In particular, we constrain $\xi$ away from unity near the low-mass peak and, importantly, more confidently infer a nonzero hierarchical fraction ($\xi>0$) above the high-mass transition, finding a higher lower limit that extends across a broader mass regime: $\xi>50\%$ for $m_1\in[60,100]M_\odot$ at 90\% credibility.
+The inclusion of $\chip$ does not significantly improve constraints (see Supplemental Material), but crucially corroborates the hierarchical hypothesis in the precessing spin dimension.
+Further, $\chip$ enables richer inference of the population spin structure, such as the inferred spin magnitude peak at $\chi\approx0.7$, which strengthens the emerging picture of a high-spin, isotropic subpopulation consistent with hierarchical assembly.

-The inclusion of the 1G+2G population significantly impacts the inferred spin distribution of the bulk BBH population.
+The inclusion of the 1G+2G population significantly impacts the inferred spin distribution of the bulk BBH population (also see Supplemental Material Fig.~3).
 The width of the 1G+1G Gaussian is, foreseeably, narrower than when the hierarchical component is excluded.
 In $\chieff$, the two-component model recovers $\sigma_{\chieff}=0.07_{-0.01}^{+0.02}$, nearly half that of the Gaussian-only model, which returns $\sigma_{\chieff}=0.13_{-0.02}^{+0.03}$.
-The mean of the $\chieff$ distribution remains constrained above zero, $\mu_{\chieff} = 0.03_{-0.01}^{+0.01}$.
-Neglecting the 1G+2G subpopulation will bias first-generation effective spin measurements by overestimating the population's spread in $\chieff$ and $\chip$.
+The $\chieff$ mean remains constrained positive, $\mu_{\chieff} = 0.03_{-0.02}^{+0.02}$.
+Neglecting the 1G+2G subpopulation biases first-generation spin measurements as a one-component model artificially broadens to absorb the hierarchical spread.

-The model including the hierarchical component, with the branching ratio an evolving function of mass, is preferred over a pure Gaussian model with a natural log Bayes factor of $\ln \mathcal B = 14.4$.
-It is favored over a model where the branching ratio is constant as a function of mass with $\ln\mathcal B = 6.8$.
-These Bayes factors indicate significant evidence for structure in the effective inspiral and precessing spin distribution consistent with hierarchical mergers, and, moreover, structure that is nonlinearly correlated with primary mass.
+The model including the hierarchical component, with the branching ratio an evolving function of mass, is preferred over a pure Gaussian model with a natural log Bayes factor of $\ln \mathcal B = 14.5$, which accounts for model complexity.
+It is favored over a model where the branching ratio is constant over mass with $\ln\mathcal B = 6.8$.
+These Bayes factors indicate significant evidence for structure in the effective inspiral and precessing spin distribution consistent with hierarchical mergers, which, moreover, is nonlinearly correlated with primary mass.